Cross-functional collaboration to improve the customer experience by conducting a qualitative usability analysis

 discovering how ui impacts actions - usability testing

-Using analytics, we were able to identify the key pages where bounce rates occured giving us insight to how to shape our tasks for the usability test.
+Using analytics, we were able to identify the key pages where bounce rates occurred giving us insight to how to shape our tasks for the usability test.
 Initially, we conducted a few pilot tests with novice and experienced GIS users to create a polished interview protocol.
-After revising our tasks, we worked with the team to lead usability tests that occured on three different campuses.
+After revising our tasks, we worked with the team to lead usability tests that occurred on three different campuses.
 In total, over ten users were interviewed completing seven tasks.
 Once we completed the tests, we summarized our finding based on completion time, sources of error, and severity of error.
 One interesting finding was that users had different methods of accomplishing tasks.
 This meant that identifying and fixing the core problem was critical as errors resulting in multiple branching patterns of use.
-Afterwards, we created an affinity diagram with all the issues we had observed and listed out potential solutions.
+Afterward, we created an affinity diagram with all the issues we had observed and listed out potential solutions.

 getting buy in - Ideation session

 After sharing the results with the team, we conducted an ideation session to prioritize the findings and discuss possible results.
 Since the team lived in multiple locations in the US we conducted a virtual session and captured the ideas via Trello, then we voted on the ideas with the rest of the team members.

 Based on the usability test, we were able to assess what UI features were helpful, distracting, confusing, and well-understood.
 We identified 1 critical error and 6 minor errors resulting in the usability steering team creating a customer support page and making 4 minor design revisions.
 These helped clarify what aspects impacted call to action and bounce rates.